sushiswap/sushi-docs/docs/Developers/Kashi Lending/Overview.md

 - Chainlink Oracles

-- SushiSwap Time Weighted Average Price — every SushiSwap/Uniswap pool can be used to get a TWAP.
+- SushiSwap Time Weighted Average Price — every SushiSwap/Uniswap pool can be used to get a TWAP

-- [Open Oracle Price Feeds](https://compound.finance/docs/prices#price) — these are the feeds Compound uses.
+- [Open Oracle Price Feeds](https://compound.finance/docs/prices#price) — these are the feeds Compound uses

 Anyone can create a new oracle!